Skip to main content

 Important Notes

-Entering the wrong password will prevent the system from connecting to the network.
+Entering an incorrect password prevents the system from connecting to the network.

 After the user adds the network, if no wallet exists, the notification “Failed to get secrets for <Network>” will appear; this is not a bug in Nitrux.
-The message only indicates that there’s indeed no encrypted database, i.e., the wallet to store the secrets, i.e., the password.
+The message only indicates that there is no encrypted database (i.e., no wallet) to store the secrets (i.e., the password).
 To solve the problem, simply create a wallet when prompted.